Create Table in MySQL Database

 Click Finish to close the dialog.

-Step 8: Verify the Table
+Step 8: Verify the MySQL Table in Workbench

 After the table is created, verify its existence by expanding the Tables folder under the school schema in the “Schemas” panel.
 You can also view the table structure by right-clicking the table name and selecting Table Inspector.